wtsi-npg/bcviz/README.md

 Building:
 ---------

+Examples below assume that all tools are on your PATH.
+If tools were installed locally, prepend their path to the commands or amend your PATH env. variable.

 Install node dependencies if they are not available.
+Example for global install:
-  - npm install -g bower grunt-cli node-qunit-phantomjs
+  npm install -g bower grunt-cli node-qunit-phantomjs

-  - npm install
+Install bcviz node dependencies (if grunt-cli is not installed globally, it will be installed locally by this step): npm install

-Install bower dependencies:
+Install bcviz bower dependencies: bower install
-  - bower install

-Build with Grunt
-  - grunt -v build
+If grunt was installed locally export PATH=${PWD}/node_modules/grunt-cli/bin:$PATH Build with grunt: grunt -v build

 Running tests:
 --------------